 Ann Tsai (bio)

 Ann joined Peer Health Exchange in September 2010.
-As Director of Talent Development, Ann is primarily responsible for ensuring that PHE meets its short and long-term goals in talent development by designing a national strategy to build the PHE alumni network, supporting the cultivation and placement of PHE alumni into teaching positions, and developing and managing talent partnership efforts with school districts, charter managements organizations, and other teaching organizations.
+As the Director of Volunteer and Alumni Impact, Ann’s primary responsibilities are to drive organizational strategies to foster volunteer engagement and community, cultivate a talent pipeline of alumni who enter careers in health and education, and to lead the exploration of widespread impact strategies in service of the PHE mission.
+Prior to this role, Ann was PHE’s Chief of Staff for one year.
 Ann graduated from UC Berkeley with a B.A. in Political Science.
-Prior to joining PHE, Ann worked in education reform with The New Teacher Project where she served as the Director of Oakland Teaching Fellows, an initiative to recruit, train, and place new teachers in the Oakland Unified School District.
+Before joining PHE, she worked in education reform with The New Teacher Project where she served as the Director of Oakland Teaching Fellows, an initiative to recruit, train, and place new teachers in the Oakland Unified School District.

 Lisa Walker (bio)

 Lisa joined Peer Health Exchange in October 2011.
-As the Director of Program Strategy and Support, Lisa’s primary responsibilities are to drive local and national strategy to improve program implementation and to lead initiatives to improve staff training and support across all cities and the National Program team.
-Prior to joining PHE, Lisa worked for Teach for America, first as a Program Director supporting first and second-year teachers throughout New York and then as a Recruitment Director leading college recruitment campaigns in Northern California.
+As the Managing Director of Teaching and Learning, Lisa is responsible for supervising and managing all aspects of work related to Priority 1 of PHE’s Strategic Plan (deepening impact on every teen we serve, now and in the future), including PHE’s current program model, program development and strategic investments.
+Prior to this role, Lisa was the Director of Program Strategy and Support.
+Lisa graduated from Georgetown University with a B.A. in Government, and from Pace University with a Master’s degree in Teaching.
+Before joining PHE, Lisa worked for Teach For America, first as a Program Director supporting first and second-year teachers throughout New York and then as a Recruitment Director leading college recruitment campaigns in Northern California.
 Prior to joining Teach For America staff, she taught third grade at a bilingual school in the Bronx, New York, as a Teach For America corps member.
-Lisa graduated from Georgetown University with a B.A. in Government, and from Pace University with a Masters degree in Teaching.

 Boston Executive Director